Creating a Successful Online Directory

 things that add value to your site and also make for a great ‘in’ to any business you’re pursuing.

 10. Never Stop Working

 The success of your site is directly correlated with how much work you put into that site.
-Our most successful clients have been on board with us for a few years, and they constantly work at improving their site on a daily basis, and they’ve all at one point or another, followed most, if not all of steps 1-9.
+Our most successful clients have been on board with us for a few years, and they constantly work at improving their site on a daily basis, and they’ve all at one point or another, followed most, if not all of the steps 1-9.

 Even after your site becomes profitable, you shouldn’t be putting your site on cruise control.
-The only way to maintain the success and exceed it is to strive for continuous improvements and to always be on the look out for new market trends and opportunities.
+The only way to maintain the success and exceed it is to strive for continuous improvements and to always be on the lookout for new market trends and opportunities.

 You should be meeting new businesses, updating your listings, posting news stories or writing whitepapers in addition to finding new markets, creating new marketing campaigns and finding innovative ways to strengthen your brand.